aasmundeldhuset/kotlin-for-python-developers/README.md

     println(numbers)
 }
 ```

+For this reason, you should probably not use a function with side effects as a default value initializer, as the side effects will happen on every call.
+If you just reference a variable instead of calling a function, the same variable will be read every time the function is invoked: `numbers: MutableList<Int> = myMutableList`.
+If the variable is immutable, each call will see the same value (but if the value itself is mutable, it might change between calls), and if the variable is mutable, each call will see the current value of the variable.
+Needless to say, these situations easily lead to confusion, so a default value initializer should be either a constant or a function call that always produces a new object with the same value.

 You can call a variadic function with one array (but not a list or any other iterable) that contains all the variadic arguments, by _spreading_ it with the `*` operator (same syntax as Python):